-Fairfax’s Mood Disorder Program focuses on helping adults who are experiencing episodes of depression, or other disturbances of mood, to stabilize their mood and learn coping skills.
+Fairfax’s Mood Disorder Program focuses on helping adults in the Seattle metro area who are experiencing episodes of depression, or other disturbances of mood, to stabilize their mood and learn coping skills.
 As with other psychiatric services, a multidisciplinary approach is used.
 This can involve treatments such as group and individual therapy, medications and coping skills education.
 These will be chosen based on assessments by psychiatrists, nurses, mental health clinicians, recreational therapists, and other Allied Clinical Professionals.
 While this short-term program primarily serves a voluntary patient population, it is also available for involuntary patients who would benefit from this focus.

 Some examples of mood disorders include: (source Mayo Clinic):

 - Major Depressive Disorder — prolonged and persistent periods of extreme sadness.